ShefBots/shefbots.github.io/_posts/2020-02-17-the-7-weeks-left-meeting.markdown

 ![Forwards facing camera mockup]({{ site.url }}/assets/200217_forwards_camera.jpg){: style="height: 14em;"}
 {: style="text-align: center;"}

 Which brings us onto the software.
 At the start of the meeting, I was not confident about meeting the software requirements, especially given the relatively small window for testing on real hardware.
 Looking at the challenges, however, I realised I made a near-fatal error when considering the software - all my presuppositions about the time needed were predicated on the Eco-Disaster challenge.
 Looking at it in detail, and discussing with the team, we decided that was the hardest challenge.
-The remaining AI challenges (line following, maze, and minesweeper) we expect to be easier to code for.
+The remaining AI challenges (line following, maze, and Minesweeper) we expect to be easier to code for.
 I also realised that Simon and I weren't spending our time too effectively with both of us working on the Eco-Disaster challenge.

 So let's look at the prioritised software todo list then:
 1. Lava Palava (line following)